EvanCWoods/EvanCWoods/README.md

 ## Full Stack and Machine Learning Engineer

  I have been programming for 4 years, starting in python, learning data science and Tensorflow, before moving on to web development.
 I graduated from the "Full Stack Flex" coding bootcamp from The University of Sydney, and joined Insight Enterprises Australia on the Cloud Apps & Integrations team, along with a teaching role for the Full Stack Flex Bootcamp at The University of Sydney.
-After 10 very successful months at Insight, I decided to move on to my own software company, Block Software.
+After a very successful first year at Insight, I decided to move on to my own software company, Block Software.

 I'm genuinely interested in the transformative power of AI and how it can benefit both individuals and organizations.
 I envision a future where AI is a natural part of our daily lives, fostering genuine progress.
 It's important to me that we all have a chance to understand and engage with this technology, ensuring no one misses out on its potential.
 I'm always eager to collaborate with others who share this curiosity.